Ethiopia creating 'famine' in Tigray, EU warns

 "I think that's very obvious, that we have to react, because it looks for us like ethnic cleansing.
 It is a very, very serious act if this is true," he said.

-Haavisto's comments were a "hallucination of sorts or a lapse in memory of some kind", the Ethiopian foreign ministry retorted at the time.
+Haavisto's comments were a "hallucination of sorts or a lapse in memory of some kind", the Ethiopian foreign ministry said at the time.